Travers Vale: Early life and career

-Travers Vale was born in Liverpool, England on 31 January 1865.
+Travers Vale was born Solomon Flohm in Liverpool, England on 31 January 1865.
 The son of Joseph Flohm and Esther Flegeltaub, his parents were Russian Polish Jews who had settled in Britain during the Crimean War.
-He was born with the name Solomon Flohm.
-Soon after Solomon's birth, his family relocated to Australia.
-A Victoria government report dated March 17, 1871 lists Joseph Flohm as residing in Sandhurst, Victoria and as an investor in the North Victoria Tribute Company.
-The family also lived in Pleasant Creek [Stawell, Victoria] before ultimately settling in Ballarat.
+Soon after his birth, his family relocated to Australia.

-Travers Vale [Solomon Flohm] married his first cousin, Leah Flegeltaub [daughter of Esther's brother Aaron] on 24 July 1893 in Ballarat, Victoria, Australia.
+Vale married his cousin Leah "Lily" Flegeltaub on 24 July 1893 in Ballarat, Victoria.
 By this time Solomon had been working as a photographer.
 His father-in-law, Aaron Flegeltaub, was a respected photographer who had worked for the American Photography Company before establishing a photography school in Ballarat in 1882.
 In 1887-1888 Vale operated a photography studio in Oxford Street in Sydney, Australia entitled first Solomon Flohm and then Solomon Flohm & Company.

 In addition to working in photography, Vale also pursued interests as a playwright and actor.
 In 1888 the novel The Mystery of a Hansom Cab (1886) was licensed to Solomon under the name "S. F. Travers Vale" by the novel's author Fergus Hume.
 It was written by Hume in Melbourne in the 1880s and contains many descriptions of Melbourne life at that time.
 Solomon's melodrama based on this novel is likely the first instance in which he adopted the name Travers Vale.
 While Travers Vale had purchased the sole right to adapt the novel for the theatre in all of Australia, several pirated versions of the novel were already appearing on the Australian stage by other writers.
 For his stage adaptation, Travers Vale significantly rewrote the work and his play The Mystery of a Hansom Cab toured Victoria in 1888 where it was publicized as a work by S. F. Travers Vale.
 Some of the theater stops on this tour included Her Majesty's Theatre, Melbourne (then known as the Alexandra Theatre) and the Melbourne Opera House.
 Soon after he was simply using "Travers Vale" in the theatre, and under this name his original play The Artist was staged at the Princess Theatre, Melbourne in October 1888.